neurodata/knorR/README.md

-# knorR
+# knor

 R bindings for *k-means* NUMA optimized routines.
 This package runs on **Linux** only!

 # Installation

-The following packages must be installed as follows on the system in order to compile knorR.
+The following packages must be installed as follows on the system in order to compile knor.

 ```
 libssl-dev libxml2-dev libcurl4-openssl-dev libnuma-dbg libnuma-dev libnuma1 libboost-all-dev r-base-core